 In Tropical Stormfront, there are 25 missions consisting of intense skirmishes and large maps.
 Mission objectives are diverse, ranging from base defense to invading enemy territory.
-The focus is more on battles than on tedious resource management, which in my opinion is good.
+The focus is more on battles than on tedious resource management, which, in my opinion, is good.

 The game also lets you team up with your friends in co-op multiplayer battles, including popular game modes like capture-the-flag, as well as exciting tank skirmishes and sea/air battles.

-Units are neatly categorized into foot soldiers, land units, air fighters and sea units.
+Units are neatly categorized into foot soldiers, land units, air fighters, and sea units.
 Tanks play a major role in this game, inflicting maximum damage to enemy units.
 The only drawback is the visuals, quite dated when compared to current RTS titles.
 Nevertheless, Tropical Stormfront offers fine gameplay and is an excellent real-time strategy title.

 Dominations combines Clash of Clans’ fast-paced battle elements with Civilization’s notable features such as research tree and age advancement.
-Players can advance through the ages, researching new technologies, forging alliances, inventing advanced weapons and battling rival nations.
+Players can advance through the ages, researching new technologies, forging alliances, inventing advanced weapons, and battling rival nations.
 The game has splendid visuals, but the base design and layouts will remind you of CoC’s isometric bases.
-Still, there are lots to discover and players won’t be disappointed by research tree, different types of troops, weapons and technologies.
+Still, there are lots to discover, and players won’t be disappointed by research tree, different types of troops, weapons, and technologies.

-The game lets players choose a nation from 8 mighty nations.
+The game lets players choose a nation from eight mighty nations.
 Each nation and a special ability that can help you build a powerful army and special units.
-Like Civilization, Dominations also lets you build historic wonders like the Coliseum and the pyramids of Egypt.
+Like Civilization, Dominations also lets you build historical wonders like the Coliseum and the pyramids of Egypt.
 If you have played Civ and love the fast-paced battles of CoC, then you should download this game to your Android device.